 Aravind Yarlagadda, Senior Vice President Outcomes, Itron, Inc.

 Utilities began by providing lighting, heating, and related services to customers.
 Now with the advent of automatic metering infrastructure, utilities and vendors have new opportunities to interact with their customers by leveraging the information provided by AMI.
 This session examines how electric and gas utilities are using the AMI data and predictive analytics to design, develop, and implement new products, programs, and services to meet customer expectations.

 Speakers: Laura McCrae, Senior Data Strategy & Analytics Consultant, Snohomish County PUD

-AJ Morales, Quality Operations Specialist, Expert, Pacific Gas and Electric Company
+AJ Morales, Program Manager, Data Science, Pacific Gas and Electric Company

 A good data story brings fact and figures to life and inspires action.
 Big Data – it’s taking over business operation, but Big Data is useless if it can’t be easily understood.
 Data visualization tools are vital in analyzing large amounts of information and give the decision maker a better understanding of trends, outliers and patterns.
 We will show two data visualization tools currently used by member organizations, Tableau and Power BI.
 Learn to choose the right visualization and take away some best practices as you begin your own data journey.